B-e-n-j-o-o/Energy-Dashboard/README.md

 ## Build Intentions
 This display was build at my fathers request.
 He asked for a device that provides all essential information at a glance, without having to log in to a cell phone or an app.

 For this project, I exclusively used AI as a programming tutor and for web search.
-I assume it's crucial to understand underlying concepts before you can become a better (vibe-)programmer that can use AI on a larger scale responsibly.
+I'm still learning and I want to understand the underlying concepts before employing AI on a larger scale.

-Since I'm not near a professional software developer don't use this code unless you have checked it yourself.
+Since I'm not a professional software developer, please use my code with caution and check it yourself.